Sustainable Resource Management

 - Lands sufficient for residential, commercial, recreation, industrial and most importantly for continuing the Hupacasath way of life in using the lands and resources

-Hupacasath speak a dialect of the Wakashan language, which they share with other Nuu-chah-nulth people.
+Strong Culture Hupacasath speak a dialect of the Wakashan language, which they share with other Nuu-chah-nulth people.
 Their traditions are based strongly on the land of their ancestors and their governance system is based on the oral history passed down from preceding generations.
 While jobs and an economy are important, sustaining the distinct lifestyle of the Hupacasath is also vitally important.
+This will involve:

 - Hupacasath exerting governance over their entire traditional territory and the values that are important for their way of life.
 This governance will include a management system which is holistic in its approach and not just area by area thereby ensuring all Hupacasath values and resources are protected in a sustainable manner.